Careers

 • Employment services (3%)

-If you think a career in the electrical industry is right for you, the (I/C/R) Electrician Program at Delta Tech allows you to complete training in less than a year.
-Start on step one today by contacting the Delta Tech Admissions Team to learn about enrollment.
+If you think a career in the electrical industry is right for you, the (I/C/R) Electrician Program at Delta Technical College can help you get the training you need in less than a year!

 SOURCES